U2: Legacy

 U2 are regarded as one of the greatest pop-rock acts of all time.
-Rolling Stone placed U2 at number 22 on its list of "The 100 Greatest Artists of All Time", while ranking Bono the 32nd-greatest singer, the Edge the 38th-greatest guitarist, and Mullen the 96th-greatest drummer.
+U2 was ranked 22nd on "Rolling Stone's 100 Greatest Artists of All Time", while ranking Bono the 32nd-greatest singer, the Edge the 38th-greatest guitarist, and Mullen the 96th-greatest drummer.
 The magazine placed Bono and the Edge at number 35 on its list of the "100 Greatest Songwriters of All Time".
 In 2004, Q ranked U2 as the fourth-biggest band in a list compiled based on album sales, time spent on the UK charts, and largest audience for a headlining show.
 VH1 placed U2 at number 19 on its 2010 list of "The 100 Greatest Artists of All Time".
-In 2010, eight of U2's songs appeared on Rolling Stones updated list of "The 500 Greatest Songs of All Time", with "One" ranking the highest at number 36.
-Five of the group's twelve studio albums were ranked on the magazine's 2012 list of "The 500 Greatest Albums of All Time"—The Joshua Tree placed the highest at number 27.
-Reflecting on the band's popularity and worldwide impact, Jeff Pollack for The Huffington Post said, "like the Who before them, U2 wrote songs about things that were important and resonated with their audience".
+In 2010, eight of U2's songs appeared on Rolling Stones list of the "500 Greatest Songs of All Time", with "One" ranking the highest at number 36.
+Five of the group's twelve studio albums were ranked on the 2012 edition of Rolling Stones list of the "500 Greatest Albums of All Time"—The Joshua Tree placed the highest at number 27.
+Reflecting on the band's popularity and worldwide impact, Jeff Pollack for HuffPost wrote, "like the Who before them, U2 wrote songs about things that were important and resonated with their audience".
 Houston Press journalist John Seaborn Gray attributed U2's pioneering impact on pop-rock music largely to the Edge's unique guitar style.

 U2 were recipients of Kennedy Center Honors in 2022.

 U2 received their first Grammy Award in 1988 for The Joshua Tree, and they have won 22 in total out of 46 nominations, more than any other group.
 These include Best Rock Performance by a Duo or Group, Album of the Year, Record of the Year, Song of the Year, and Best Rock Album.
 In the UK, U2 have received 8 Brit Awards out of 20 nominations from the British Phonographic Industry, including five wins for International Group of the Year.
 They were the first international group to win the Brit Award for Outstanding Contribution to Music.
 In Ireland, U2 have won 14 Meteor Music Awards since they began in 2001.
 Other awards won by the band and their members include one American Music Award, four Ivor Novello Awards, six MTV Video Music Awards, eleven Q Awards, two Juno Awards, five NME Awards, and two Golden Globe Awards.
 The band were inducted into the Rock and Roll Hall of Fame in March 2005.
 In 2006, all four members of the band received ASCAP awards for writing the songs "I Still Haven't Found What I'm Looking For" and "Vertigo".
 In 2022, the group received Kennedy Center Honors for their contributions in the performing arts, making them only the fifth musical group to be so honoured.
 In May 2025, the members of U2 received the Ivors Academy Fellowship for their songwriting, making them the first Irish songwriters to be so honoured.